-- 1.4 My evidence addresses two of the reasons for refusal issued by Worcestershire County Council. - 2.
-"Unacceptable impact on the openness of the Green Belt", as far as relevant from a landscape and visual perspective including construction phase and restoration impacts, with the planning proof of Mr Toland dealing with matters of inappropriate development.

-3. "Unacceptable impact on residential amenity and local schools", limited to a review of residential visual amenity only, with other aspects of amenity including dust and noise covered in the proofs of evidence of Mr Toland, Ms Hawkins, and Ms Canham.
+- 1.5.
+My evidence addresses two of the Reasons for Refusal (RfR) issued by Worcestershire County Council, acknowledging that RfR 3 is no longer defended by the Council in their revised Statement of Case (paragraph 4.3), but continues to be defended by the Rule 6 Party in their Statement of Case (paragraphs 8.30 and 8.36-8.38). - 2.
+"Unacceptable impact on the openness of the Green Belt", - 1.6. as far as relevant from an openness and purposes perspective including visual effects, with the planning proof of Mr Toland dealing with all other matters related to the appropriateness of the proposed development. - 3.
+"Unacceptable impact on residential amenity and local schools", - 1.7. limited to a review of residential visual amenity only, with other aspects of amenity including dust and noise covered in the proofs of evidence of Mr Toland, Ms Hawkins, and Ms Canham.